Home | History Hub | Toc H Mark I Australia

 As part of the Opening Ceremony, State Padre, Rev. H. E. King, dedicated the Mess Room and the State Room in memory of Frank Rawlings Dymes, the Warden's Room and the Library in memory of Captain William John Rae, the bedrooms in memory of Humphrey Hassell and Geoffrey Talbot and the Common Room in memory of Bob Payne.

-The hymn "Fight the Good Tight" preceded the Toc H Prayer and the Lord's Prayer.
+The hymn "Fight the Good Fight" preceded the Toc H Prayer and the Lord's Prayer.
 The public being assembled at the rear of the premises, the Chairman of Toc H Albany, Mr. J. Dodds, read a number of messages of congratulations from H.R.H. the Prince Edward VIII of Wales, Tubby Clayton, Founder of Toc H, Sir William Campion, Governor of Western Australia and units of Toc H throughout the world.

 Sir Talbot briefly described the aims and objects of Toc H. It was a "Living War Memorial."
 Marks were established to foster the ideals of the movement by enabling men to live together, in fellowship with Christ and with each other.
 The hostellers would be a picked team, representing all denominations and various occupations.
 A Mark stood not merely to serve the convenience of the individual, but to enlist him in the service of his fellows.
 "Some of us," said Sir Talbot, "were able to witness the dedication of the rooms in the house, to the memory of those whom we know as the Elder Brethren.
 They carried out their jobs of service and did not return.
 In each room so dedicated will be seen, a photograph of the Elder Brother, with some of his personal belongings.